Dev0xx0/ZenSync/README.md

 ## Support

-Join our [Discord server](https://discord.gg/pd6MhzPbJ3) for support and discussions.
+Join our  for support and discussions.